indirection/joplin-web/README.md

 ## why that project ?

-Because it may happened we need to access to [JoplinApp](https://joplinapp.org) without having access to our smartphone or the Joplin Desktop, and a Web Application could to the trick at a given moment.
+Because it may happened we need to access to [JoplinApp](https://joplinapp.org) without having access to our smartphone or the Joplin Desktop, and a Web Application could do the trick at a given moment.

 ## Requirements